amiirafi/odin-recipes/README.md

 # Odin-Recipes
-This is basic recipes website.
+This is a basic recipes website.
 View it here:- https://amiirafi.github.io/odin-recipes/

 Skill demonstrated in this project: